achaothao/SOS-Project/README.md

 # SOS-Project
-This project is empty (for now) because we are only start sprint 1.
+This project is empty (for now) because we are only starting sprint 1.
-Sprint 1 have no code assignment and all done in a .docx Sprint 1 assignment contain user stories, acceptance creteria, and Data Flow Diagram.
+Sprint 1 has no code assignment and all is done in a .docx.
+Sprint 1 assignment contain user stories, acceptance criteria, and a Data Flow Diagram.